 Public Transit and Transit Fellow Program

 Public transit is a particular focus of the transportation specialization.
-The Department of Urban and Regional Planning offers a Transit Fellow Program in partnership with Florida Department of Transportation.
+The Department of Urban and Regional Planning offers a Transit Fellow Program in partnership with the Florida Department of Transportation.
 You can visit our Transit Fellow webpage to learn more about this exciting cooperative internship program.

 Required Transportation Courses